dmf-mxl/mxl/docs/Tools.md

   -l,--list                   List all flows in the MXL domain
 ```

-Example 1 : listing all flows in a domain
+Example 1 : listing all flows in a domain.

 ```bash
 ./mxl-info -d ~/mxl_domain/ -l